How to Attract Bluebirds: Tips and FAQs

 - Leave it alone.
 Dead trees provide important nesting and roosting sites for bluebirds and a whole host of other cavity-nesting birds.
 Leave dead trees standing (or leave dead limbs on live trees) when it’s safe to do so.

 - Plant native.
 In winter, bluebirds add berries and other fruit to their diet, so planting trees and shrubs native to your area is a natural way to attract them.
-Check out the top 10 easy-to-grow native plants.
+Junipers, dogwoods, sumacs, hollies, serviceberries and elderberries are good choices.

 - Just add water.
-A simple birdbath is often enough, but bluebirds are partial to moving water, so even a small fountain or dripper will make your water feature more enticing.
+A simple bird bath is often enough, but bluebirds are partial to moving water, so even a small fountain or dripper will make your water feature more enticing.
+A source of clean, unfrozen water is welcome in all seasons.

 - Go chemical-free.
 Between spring and fall, a bluebird’s diet is mainly insects gleaned from the ground.
 Pesticides and other lawn chemicals are dangerous for birds that feed this way.